Control through finances

 - Uses money to control you because you have little or no access to money.

 - Makes you responsible for shared debts.

-- Shops with your cards without your permission.
+- Uses your cards without your permission.

 - Takes loans in your name without your permission.

 It is always best to talk to someone about how you are feeling and what you are experiencing.
 If you want assistance, contact abuse support centres for free: Bjarkarhlíð in Reykjavík, Bjarmahlíð in Akureyri or Sigurhæðir in Selfoss.
 It doesn‘t matter how long it has been since the abuse occurred.